-THIS AGREEMENT is entered into between the BOROUGH OF GLASSBORO, together with the GLASSBORO BOARD OF HEALTH (hereinafter referred to as "the Borough" or "the Employer"), and the COMMUNICATIONS WORKERS OF AMERICA (hereinafter referred to as "the Union") for the purpose of establishing wages, hours, benefits, and other terms and conditions of employment, together with procedures for the fair and amicable resolution of disputes and grievances pertaining thereto.
+THIS AGREEMENT is entered into between the BOROUGH OF GLASSBORO, (hereinafter referred to as "the Borough" or "the Employer"), and the COMMUNICATIONS WORKERS OF AMERICA (hereinafter referred to as "the Union) for the purpose of establishing wages, hours, benefits, and other terms and conditions of employment, together with procedures for the fair and amicable resolution of disputes and grievances pertaining thereto.

-NOW, THEREFORE, in consideration of the mutual covenants and understandings expressed herein, the parties agree as follows.
+Now, THEREFORE, in consideration of the mutual covenants and understandings expressed herein, the parties agree as follows.